krafs/LevelUp/README.md

 Start the game and enable the mod in the Mod menu.
 Place it anywhere below **Core** and **Harmony**[^1] in the load order.

 ## Compatibility
-Level Up is compatible with Rimworld 1.3 and 1.4.
+Level Up is compatible with Rimworld 1.4.

 Known incompatible mods:
 * Static Quality Plus